Health & Safety

 - Is my trip still operating?

-- This is a difficult question and requires a detailed answer.
+- We continue to process refund requests and cancellation requests for trips beyond 30 days on a case-by-case basis and this is still a difficult question to answer.
 Your first step in this case would be to contact your travel insurance provider to try to make a case for the coverage of your cancellation reason.
-We don't say this to pass the buck, we say this because the reality of trying to get refunds for you in a destination that doesn't have any restrictions against it is nearly impossible.
-Hotels, local guides, transportation companies, etc. are all going through a difficult time and for the most part are not offering free cancellations due to fear.
-Detours has a responsibility to pay for these services on your behalf as well as a commitment to the local communities that tourism benefits.
-Despite our cancellation policy, we are taking each cancellation request and doing what we can in terms of a refund but ask for your understanding if we cannot get as much back to you as you hope.
+We don't say this to pass the buck, we say this because each of our suppliers is handling cancellations differently.
+Hotels, local guides, transportation companies, etc. are all going through a difficult time and have implemented differing policies as it relates to the issuing of credits versus refunds and as it relates to the date of future travel.
+Detours has a responsibility to adhere to these policies but are in ongoing negotiations with each one in an effort to get as much compensation to our travelers as possible.
+Despite our cancellation policy, we are taking each cancellation request and doing what we can in terms of a refund but ask for your understanding if we cannot get full cash refunds.

 - What if travel restrictions keep me from getting to the destination country?

-- We encourage you to regularly check the entry requirements of the country you are traveling to as these are subject to change at any time and it's important to ensure you have the latest information.
-If you are not able to reach the starting point of the trip (your hotel lobby in the starting city) please contact us as soon as possible to discuss options.
+- As your citizenship or recent travel may affect your ability to enter a specific country, we encourage you to regularly check the entry requirements of the country you are traveling to as these are subject to change at any time and it's important to ensure you have the latest information.
+If you are not able to reach the starting point of the trip (your hotel lobby in the starting city of your trip) please contact us as soon as possible to discuss options.